tdudgeon/jupyter-operator/README.md

 NAME       URL   PASSWORD
 notebook
 ```
 Note that the URL and PASSWORD fields are not filled, but the notebook CRD is present.
+See #1.

 See what the Operator has created:
 ```